Robert M. Pacholik

 The Military Writer’s Society of America awarded The Bronze Medal to NIGHT FLARES, and an Honorable Mention to CRAB LOUIE during two successive years, “...for excellence in writing and storytelling.”

 My own personal background in Sacramento goes back to 1970 when I began work as a print news reporter for ten years on newspapers including The Sacramento Bee.
-I also finished a BA together with an MA during that time.
+I also finished a BA together with an MA during that time period.

-My second career blossomed in 1980 when I married the love of my life, and spent the next 29 years as an Investment Advisor for firms including Merrill Lynch, Sacramento, and Dean Witter Reynolds, Downtown Sacramento Branch.
+My second career blossomed in 1980 when I married the love of my life, and spent the next 29 years as a Registered Investment Advisor in Investment Securities for firms including Merrill Lynch, Sacramento; and Dean Witter Reynolds; and Private ledger Financial Services.

-The final chapter of my work life was that of a Securities Exam Trainer and Instructor, and Adjunct Faculty (in US History: 1945 to the Present, and The Presidency/Political Science) at private and public universities including The University of Phoenix, Sacramento, and California State University, Sacramento, for 15 years.
+The final chapter of my work life was that of a Securities Exam Trainer and Instructor, and an Adjunct Faculty Member (in US History: 1945 to the Present; and The Presidency/Political Science) at private and public universities including The University of Phoenix, Sacramento, and California State University, Sacramento, for 15 years.

 Thus, and finally, I would be honored to be selected to participate in the “Authors On The Move” program, since now retired, I continue to scribble away on books and stories each day.